quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 {{out-of-order}}, {{congestion}}, and {{batch}} describe exceptions to this strategy.

+## Response to long idle periods

+When no acknowledgements have been sent in long time, the sender can have a stale round trip time measurement.
+It is RECOMMENDED that receivers negotiating this extension send an acknowledgement immediately upon receiving an ack-eliciting packet when an acknowledgement has not been sent in over one smoothed round trip time.
+This is not an issue specific to this document, but the ACK_FREQUENCY frame allows sending many fewer acknowledgements, which can exacerbate the issue.

 ## Response to Out-of-Order Packets {#out-of-order}

 As specified in {{Section 13.2.1 of QUIC-TRANSPORT}}, endpoints are expected to